By Frank Rotering | December 22, 2022

 If you had a potentially fatal fever, would you want a doctor to reduce your body's temperature to normal, or just minimize its further increase?
 If you want to survive, your answer will clearly be the first.
 Nevertheless, the standard climate story chooses the equivalent of the second.

-This story tells us to reduce emissions to net-zero.
-However, emissions are additions: increments to existing GHG concentrations.
+This story tells us to rapidly reduce emissions.
+However, emissions cause additions: increments to existing GHG concentrations.
 Acting on emissions therefore addresses only the increases to the temperature anomaly - the existing anomaly is completely ignored.
-As shown in figure 3, emissions represent only a small fraction of the excess heat that is now destroying the biosphere.
+As illustrated in figure 4, emissions represent only a small fraction of the excess heat that is now destroying the biosphere.

-One of the many verbal tricks of mainstream sources is to equate "emissions" with "CO2 emissions" (or "carbon emissions", "GHG emissions", etc.).
+One of the many verbal tricks used by mainstream sources is to equate "emissions" with "CO2 emissions" (or "carbon emissions", "GHG emissions", etc.).
 In fact, fossil-fuel emissions contain not just CO2 and other GHGs, but also aerosols.
-These are liquid or solid particles that are suspended in the atmosphere, and that have climate attributes that differ sharply from GHGs (see figure 4 below).
+These are liquid or solid particles that are suspended in the atmosphere, and that have climate attributes that differ sharply from GHGs (see figure 5 below).
 Terms such as "CO2 emissions" neglect the aerosols and lead people to believe that emissions contain CO2 alone.

-To overcome this impediment to our understanding we should always picture not one but TWO smokestacks (or tailpipes, etc.) on a polluting facility.
-As shown in the figure, this allows us to picture GHGs coming from one and aerosols from the other, and thus to consider their distinct attributes in climate analysis.
+To overcome this impediment to our understanding we should always picture not one but TWO smokestacks (or tailpipes, etc.) on a polluting facility - see figure 5.
+This allows us to picture GHGs coming from one and aerosols from the other, and thus to consider their distinct attributes in climate analysis.

 To avoid the misleading word "emissions", I refer to these separate flows as "GHG releases" and "aerosol releases".
 The standard story fails to make this crucial distinction.
 As explained next, this has grave implications for the analysis of global warming and the formulation of effective climate solutions.